richmahn/en_tn/1co/01/intro.md

 The first paragraph of 1 Corinthians was a common way of opening a letter in the ancient Near East.

-Some translations set apart quotations of the Old Testament by indenting them.
+Some translations set apart quotations from the Old Testament by indenting them.
 The ULB and other English translations indent the words in 1:19 that are quoted from the Old Testament.

 #### Special concepts in this chapter ####